Mandatory Blood Lead Testing

 The parent information sheet provides information about the importance of testing for lead and the steps that parents need to follow to complete this requirement before the starting of the school year.

-Memorandum to Inform Parents About Lead Results
+Memorandum to Inform Parents About Lead Results (Will be available Mid-January 2022)

 The following memorandums can be used by school nurses to send to parents or guardians notifying them that their child may not have received a blood lead test according to records at the Iowa Department of Public Health.